MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/cmd.md

   - You use one or more white-space characters within the quotation marks.
   - The `<string>` within quotation marks is the name of an executable file.

   If the previous conditions aren't met, `<string>` is processed by examining the first character to verify whether it's an opening quotation mark.
-If the first character is an opening quotation mark, it's stripped along with the closing quotation mark.
-Any text following the closing quotation marks is preserved.
+If the first character is an opening quotation mark, it's stripped along with the last quotation mark.
+Any text following the last quotation mark is preserved.

 - If you don't specify `/d`, Cmd.exe looks for the following registry subkeys: